EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 <img width="325" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/f0f666749cc47a2e6d7ad793522bb36c1192fd18/Images/StereoDiagram.png">
 </p>

 It's stereo just like **Stella Obscura** but much more relaxing for people to adjust their eyes to.
 The caveat of course is that you need to build a rather odd viewing contraption with the mirror and all that.
+For what it's worth, it the depth effect worked very well.

 If you should give it a try, the mouse button activates the player's jetpack thruster in order for the player to gain elevation.
 Moving the mouse left and right moves the jet-pack'd player left and right, white moving the mouse verticaly actually moves the player in and out of depth.
 In this way you can circumnavigate the "tripod" in stereo.